liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

 **Permissions:** Click the *Configure* link to set permissions for this software product.

-**Group ID:** Enter a group ID.
-A group ID is a name space which usually identifies the company or organization that made the software.
+**Site ID:** Enter a site ID.
+A site ID is a name space which identifies the site that released the software.
 For our example, we will use *old-computers*.

 **Artifact ID:** Enter an Artifact ID.
 The artifact ID is a unique name within